Handshake Student & Alumni FAQ

 • Please email us at handshake@uw.edu for questions or to inquire about changing to the ‘College’ field in your profile, and include your full name as well as your student ID number.

-• Employers can search for and identify student profiles by class level, major group, individual UW majors, a graduation date range, an overall and departmental GPA range, and the career interests and skills to add to your Handshake profile.
+• Employers can search for and identify student profiles by class level, major group, individual UW majors, a graduation date range, an overall and departmental GPA range, and the career interests and skills added to your Handshake profile.

 • They may also directly message you through Handshake if your skillset or interests match a role they are looking to fill, so keep your profile information up to date!